Dexaran/ERC223-token-standard/token/ERC223/README.md

 The token behavior itself is implemented in the core contracts: `IERC223`, `ERC223`.

-Additionally there are interfaces used to develop contracts that react to token movements: `IERC223Recipient`.
+Additionally there are interfaces used to develop contracts that handle incoming token transfers: `IERC223Recipient`.

+Advanced token contract that supports calls of custom token handler functions is implemented as `ERC223CustomFallback.sol`.